Mitra0000/ChromiumTest/README.md

 couldn't build the test correctly.

 ## Setup
+See build/archive/README.md for instructions on how to install the plugin.
 Once the plugin is installed, go to File > Settings > Tools > Chromium Test Settings.

 The setup panel should load on the right hand side.
 First, point the Checkout directory to the root of your Clankium checkout and set the physical and